 Why Tire Alignment is a Regular Vehicle Maintenance Job

 Wheel alignment (also sometimes called balancing) is an essential car maintenance task.
-A professional auto mechanic should perform wheel alignment services, though for some vehicles, you can also rely on the dealership to handle the alignment.
+A professional auto mechanic should perform wheel alignment services.
+For some vehicles, alignment may also be handled by the dealership.

 When to Balance Your Tires